-Whether you’re looking to drop excess pounds or add some muscle definition, getting results involves maintaining a healthy diet and regular exercise.
-But depending on your body type, some diet and workout plans may work better than others.
+Whether you’re looking to drop excess pounds or add some muscle definition, getting results involves maintaining a healthy diet and getting regular exercise.
+But depending on your body type, some diet and workout plans may work better for you than others.

-The classification of different body types was introduced in the 1940s by American researcher and psychologist William Sheldon.
-Through his research he concluded that, based on our skeletal frame and body composition, we all have inherited body types that determine whether we’re leaner, heavier, or somewhere in between.
+Through his research he concluded that, based on our skeletal frame and body composition, we each have an inherited body type, or somatotype, that determines whether we’re leaner, heavier, or somewhere in between.
 Because of this inherited body type, reaching weight loss and fitness goals often requires an individualized program.

-These characteristics differ from the other two body types: ectomorph and mesomorph.
-People with an ectomorph somatotype have higher metabolisms, which means they can eat more and gain little weight.
+These characteristics differ from those of the other two body types, ectomorph and mesomorph.
+People with an ectomorph somatotype have a higher metabolism, which means they can eat more and gain little weight.
 They also have smaller joints, a smaller body size, and a narrower frame.

 If you have an endomorphic body and you’re looking to lose weight or gain muscle definition, you may consider a fitness plan and diet that’s specific to your body type.